-Japan considering development of new nuclear reactors
+Japan considers developing new nuclear reactors

 Kishida made the comment at a “green transformation” conference on bolstering the country’s efforts to curb emissions of greenhouse gases.
 Japan has pledged to reach carbon neutrality by 2050.

-Anti-nuclear sentiment and safety concerns rose sharply in Japan after the 2011 Fukushima nuclear plant disaster, but the government has been pushing for a return to nuclear energy amid worries of power shortages following Russia’s invasion of Ukraine and a global push to reduce greenhouse gas emissions.
+Anti-nuclear sentiment and safety concerns rose sharply in Japan after the 2011 Fukushima nuclear plant disaster, but the government has been pushing for a return to nuclear energy amid worries of power shortages following Russia’s invasion of Ukraine and a global push to reduce greenhouse gases.

-The government, however, previously insisted it was not considering building new plants or replacing aged reactors, apparently to avoid stoking criticisms from a wary public.
+The government, however, previously insisted it was not considering building new plants or replacing aged reactors, apparently to avoid stoking criticism from a wary public.
 Kishida’s comment on Wednesday represents a sharp change from that stance.

-Kishida said the panel presented proposals for the development and construction of “new innovative reactors designed with new safety mechanisms.”
-He called on his government to speed up its examination of “every possible measure” and reach a decision by the end of the year.
+He said the panel presented proposals for the development and construction of “new innovative reactors designed with new safety mechanisms.”
+He called on the government to speed up its examination of “every possible measure” and reach a decision by the end of the year.

 “In order to overcome our imminent crisis of a power supply crunch, we must take our utmost steps to mobilize all possible policies in the coming years and prepare for any emergency,” Kishida said.